-For a long time, I wasn’t that interested in mobile telephony but a recent switch of job meant that having access to the web from a mobile became desirable so I ended up with a BlackBerry Curve 8520 and it has been doing useful work for me since I got it.
-With that in mind, I started the list of online mobile phone retailers that you find here.
+For a long time, I wasn’t that interested in mobile telephony but a switch of job in 2010 meant that having access to the web from a mobile became desirable so I started doing that with a long relinquished BlackBerry Curve 8520; now it is HTC and Motorola hardware that I mainly use for the same kind of thing.
+The increased interest in mobile telephony has borne fruit in the list that you find here.
+The world of 3G and the devices that use it have produced a learning curve for me and the availability of 4G is growing now too.

-One thing that you’ll see from many a high street in the U.K. is the profusion of shops operated by mobile phone network operators.
-They’ll sell you their wares online too and that is why they are listed in their own section at the bottom.
-Before them, I have collected whatever retailers there are that are not attached to any network and there didn’t seem to be that many of them when I set up the list but it’s grown a good bit since then due to my perusing the occasional mobile phone magazine.
+One thing that you’ll see from many a high street in the U.K. is the profusion of shops operated by mobile phone network operators and it is the same in Éire (the indigenous operator Meteor has impressed me over there).
+These networks sell you their wares online too and that is why they are listed in their own section at the bottom.
+Before their listing, I have collected whatever retailers there are that are not attached to any network and there didn’t seem to be that many of them when I set up the list but it’s grown a good bit since then due to my perusing the occasional mobile phone magazine.
 If I find any more of these, I’ll add them on here.

 These are the people with whom I have had the most dealings since I got my first ever mobile phone from them, a Motorola that I kept using until it battery kept losing its charge quickly on me.
 More recently, I picked up a Nokia 1661 from them that needed a look at the manual to get its call volume set properly.